andrewpollock/rhcsaf2osv/README.md

 $ ./csaf_converter.py csaf/rhsa-2024_4546.json
 ~~~

 OSV documents will be output in the `osv` directory by default.
-Overwrite the default with the `--output_directory` option.
+Override the default with the `--output_directory` option.

 ## Tests